NickolausDS/Unity-Free-Flight/README.md

 Unity-Free-Flight
 =================

-A Unity Package to add gliding flight to any Unity Object.
+A Unity Package to provide bird-like flight to Unity Game Objects.

 ####Warning